A Catfishing With a Happy Ending

 * * *

-Little scientific research exists about catfishing, but experts say that victims tend to be lonely, vulnerable, or missing something in their life.
+Little scientific research exists about catfishing, but experts say that victims tend to be lonely, vulnerable, or missing something in their lives.
 John Suler, a clinical psychologist and author of Psychology of the Digital Age, said that victims without a real-world social network can overlook what is too good to be true: “It always helps to have friends and family reality-check relationships online,” he said.
 But Emma had few close friends or family in London.
 And Emma was looking for love.

 Emma met her first boyfriend at age 15.
 When their high-school romance ended a decade later, she ran away, high into the French Alps, to find seasonal work.
 She did not find love there, and decided to keep running, this time to England, where she had dreamed of living since visiting as a child.
 When she arrived, aged 28, there were 127,601 French-born residents in London, and by 2015 that number had doubled, making it the sixth-biggest French city, according to London’s mayor.
 But the language barrier nearly made Emma quit after two months.
 “It’s not like the same as you listening to that song in your bedroom when you’re 16,” she said.